dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 _Abstract members are not allowed since the extension declaration does not introduce an interface, and constructors are not allowed because the extension declaration doesn't introduce any type that can be constructed.
 Instance variables are not allowed because there won't be any memory allocation per instance that the extension applies to.
 We could implement instance variables using an `Expando`, but it would necessarily be nullable, so it would still not be an actual instance variable.
 Users who want that functionality can still add it manually using getter/setter declarations.
 Members with the same base name as members of `Object` are not allowed because some of them are accessed directly by the language semantics, and it is potentially confusing and error-prone if extension members could have the same name and a wildly different signature._

-An extension declaration with a non-private name is included in the library's export scope, and a privately named extension is not.
+An extension declaration with a non-private name is included in the library's export scope, and a privately named or unnamed extension is not.
 It is a compile-time error to export two declarations, including extensions, with the same name, whether they come from declarations in the library itself or from export declarations (with the usual exception when all but one declaration come from platform libraries).
 Extension *members* with private names are simply inaccessible in other libraries.

 We make `extension` a built-in identifier.
 Is not necessary for disambiguation, but it makes error-recovery in parsers much easier.